-14. A horizontal run of flue between two bends, where the bend closest to the flue terminal is orientated upward, must have a gradient upward in the direction of the flue terminal.
+14. A horizontal run of flue between two elbows where the elbow closest to the flue terminal is orientated upward, must have a gradient upward in the direction of the flue terminal.

 Note: A Condensate Trap and condensate drain line must be installed if the flue has a gradient upward in the direction of the flue terminal.
 Refer to step 22.